The John Schofield Trust offers a range of masterclasses on a variety of subjects, some public and some offered exclusively to our Fellows.

 Watch our most recent one below:

-In addition, we have held the following masterclasses over the last year:
+In addition, we have held the following masterclasses in the last two years:

-Prior to the COVID-19 pandemic, the Trust hosted in-person masterclasses.
-These sessions featured Tom Bradby, David Dimbleby, Martin Lewis, Tim Davie, Nick Eardley, Cathy Newman and others, as well as workshops exploring boarding interviews and radio reporting in disaster zones, managing finances as a journalist, new media, the importance of networking and more.
+The Trust also hosts in-person masterclasses.
+These sessions have previously featured Tom Bradby, David Dimbleby, Martin Lewis, Tim Davie, Nick Eardley, Cathy Newman and others, as well as workshops exploring boarding interviews, radio reporting in disaster zones, managing finances as a journalist, new media, the importance of networking and more.

 Our most recent day of masterclasses took place in June 2022 at BBC Broadcasting House.
 It was packed with sessions and discussions featuring experienced journalists and our Fellows and Trustees, ending with three current Fellows conducting a candid interview with BBC Director General Tim Davie covering his background and experience, career highlights and improving diversity in journalism.

 Read more about the day here.